cosmqc/fsh/uploader/README.md

+# FSH Uploader

-# Uploader scripts for the secret auction example
+Uploader scripts for the FSH blockchain fish tank

 ## Building the scripts